Parad1st/GApps-Disable/README.md

 - Disable background activity
 - Improve battery life
 - Higher FPS in games
-- Data collected by OpenAI will not be leaked to the dark web
+- Data collected by Google will not be leaked to the dark web